 Tips for Investing

-- Consider talking to a financial advisor about mutual and index funds.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- A financial advisor could help you understand how mutual and index funds will fit into your financial plan.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you don’t have a lot to invest, you might want to consider a robo-advisor.
 Robo-advisors, which are entirely online, offer lower fees and account minimums than traditional financial advisors.